ahmed-M32/DEPI-Chat-Application/README.md

 ## Deployment
 - Frontend deployed on Vercel
-- Backend hosted with secure CORS configuration
+- Backend hosted with Railway
 - MongoDB Atlas for database hosting